gottacatchenall/thesis_proposal/README.md

 ](./figures/thesisconcept.png){#fig:thesis}

-The primary research challenges this thesis addresses are: how do we design ecological samples to?
+The primary research challenges this thesis addresses are: how do we design ecological samples to detect change?
 How do we build the software infrastructure to assimilate data from a variety of sources?
 And how do we propagate uncertainty from data to forecasts?
 The flow of chapters follows the flow in @fig:thesis (left), from data collection